telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-search-panel.md

 * To copy the default style of the control and modify it.

->tipIf you choose to define the style in the resources of the application, it would be available for the entire application.
+>Tip If you choose to define the style in the resources of the application, it would be available for the entire application.
 This allows you to define a style only once and then reuse it where needed.

-You can apply a style to the Search Panel, similar to the following example:
+You can apply a style to the Search Panel, similar to Example 1:

 #### __[XAML] Example 1: Applying a style to the search panel of RadGridView:__